tmlmt/yuurei/README.md

 # Specific features compared to Edge

+## Controlled by custom settings in Ghost admin

-- LinkedIn icon in the Header, available as a custom setting in Ghost admin
+- LinkedIn icon in the Header linking to LinkedIn profile
+- Possibility to select the width of the feature image in posts: wide or regular

+## Hard-coded stylistic choices

+- Very short line below title, no bottom margin: the first h2 becomes a sub-title
+- Gallary width contrained to main grid width

 # Development